Kermalis/VGMusicStudio/README.md

 * ADSR
 * Voice table - Find out the last 4 bytes in voice entry struct (probably ADSR)

+## DSE Engine
+* ADSR
+* Ability to load SMDB and SWDB (Big Endian as opposed to SMDL and SWDL for Little Endian)

 ----
 # Special Thanks To:
 # General